mcellteam/cellblender_tutorials/surface_classes.rst

 =============================================

-In the :ref:`surf_class_vol_mol` section, we learned that surface classes can be used to give regions of meshes special properties.
+In the :ref:`surf_class_vol_mol` section, we learned that surface classes can be used to give meshes special properties.
 Surface classes can also be used to provide extra specificity over how reactions occur.

 .. _surf_class_rxns_mesh: